 LEARN NEW SKILLS!

 Volunteers will have the chance to learn about archaeological fieldwork techniques, recording and finds analysis under expert guidance – no previous experience is needed.
 We will train you.
-Fieldwork opportunities will include excavation of test pits as well as seasonal field-walking.
+Fieldwork opportunities include excavation of test pits as well as seasonal field-walking.
 Indoor activities will include finds processing and analysis.
 You can contact the project team to register your interest.

 - Under 18s are welcome and should to be accompanied by a parent or guardian

 For students, early career archaeologists and regular excavation volunteers, the Archaeology Skills Passport is a great (and inexpensive) way to record your learning and experiences.
-The Passport is increasingly used by Universities, commercial employers and community ventures.
+The comprehensive Passport is increasingly used by Universities, commercial employers and community ventures.